Hochschild cohomology of torus-equivariant D-modules: Introduction

 Given a manifold $X$ and a category of sheaves on $X$, microlocal geometry asks whether the sheaves can be localized not just on $X$ but also with respect to codirections, i.e.~on the cotangent space $T^*X$.
 For example, for constructible sheaves this leads to the notion of microsupport discussed in detail in \cite{KashiwaraSchapira:1994:SheavesOnManifolds}.
 More generally, given a category of sheaves on a space $X$, we can ask whether it is possible to localize them on some space that is strictly larger than $X$ itself.

 Even more generally one can ask the following question: Given a $k$-linear category $\cat C$, can one find a space over which $\cat C$ localizes?
-For co-complete compactly generated triangulated categories one answer is provided by \cite{BensonIyengarKrause:2008:LocalCohomologyAndSupportForTriangulatedCategories}: To each map from a graded-commutative ring $R$ to the center of $\cat C$ the authors associate the \emph{triangulated support} functor $\supp_R$, assigning to each object $A \in \cat C$ a subset $\supp_R A \subseteq \Spec R$.
-This construction can be used to unify various theories of support in different areas of mathematics (though it does not yield the microlocal support of constructible sheaves).
+For co-complete compactly generated triangulated categories one answer is provided by Benson, Iyengar and Krause \cite{BensonIyengarKrause:2008:LocalCohomologyAndSupportForTriangulatedCategories}: To each map from a graded-commutative ring $R$ to the center of $\cat C$ one associates the \emph{triangulated support} functor $\supp_R$, assigning to each object $A \in \cat C$ a subset $\supp_R A \subseteq \Spec R$.
+This construction can be used to unify various theories of support in different areas of mathematics (though it does not yield the microlocal support of constructible sheaves mentioned above).

 We are led to consider the universal algebra acting on $\cat C$ by this construction, i.e.~the \emph{Hochschild cohomology} of $\cat C$.
-For a complete (pre-triangulated) dg category $\cat C$ the Hochschild cohomology is the dg algebra of derived endomorphisms of the identity functor of $\cat C$:
+For a complete pre-triangulated dg category $\cat C$ the Hochschild cohomology is the dg algebra of derived endomorphisms of the identity functor of $\cat C$:

 The ring $R = \bigoplus \operatorname{HH}^{2n}(\cat C)$ is commutative and hence one can define for each $A \in \cat C$ the support $\supp_R A$ as a subset of $\Spec R$.
 Thus understanding the Hochschild cohomology of a dg category can be an important step to understanding the category itself.